Silicosis Risk for West Virginia Oil and Gas Drilling Workers

 CONSOL Miner is Killed Near Morgantown, WV

-A CONSOL Miner, William Edward Mock died on Thursday, September 13, 2012 after being seriously injured when he was struck by a large rock during a workplace accident along the track haulage at the Blacksville No. 2 mine.
+A CONSOL Miner died on Thursday, September 13, 2012, after being seriously injured when he was struck by a large rock during a workplace accident along the track haulage at the Blacksville No. 2 mine.
 According to the Dominion Post, the accident is under investigation and CONSOL is looking into what happened.

 While the mine has a portal in West Virginia west of Blacksville, the bulk of the coal being mined is in Pennsylvania.
 The site of the accident will determine which state mine safety agency is involved.